 Please see The Trinity: What Are the Basics?

 3..
 Are the words essence and substance and being interchangeable?

 For our purposes they are, but some theologians, like Berkoff (p.
 87), explain the fine nuances between the three terms.
-But let’s not get into them at a basic level, as this website.
+But let’s not get into them sine the website is basic.